mcore1976/sim808gpstracker/README.md

 SOURCE FILE OPTIONS :

+You can find several boards with SIM808 on the market.
+Some of them have full pinout like GND,RXD,TXD,DTR,RING - but others can have only serial port exposed : GND, RXD, TXD.
+Some boards are using 3.3V TTL logic on serial port, but others use 5V TTL logic.
+You have to pay attention to all the details and consult the seller before buying development board.

-There are two types of source files provided, first for BK-808 board (with PIN DTR/SLEEP and RXD/TXD) and second file for any SIM808 based board with only RXD,TXD pins.
+Below there are two types of source files provided, first for BK-808 board (with PIN DTR/SLEEP and RXD/TXD) and second file for any SIM808 based board with only RXD,TXD pins.

 ------  for BK808 board or other WITH DTR/SLEEP pin --------

 "main.c"  (+ compilation script "compileatmega")
     - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.

-"main3.c" (+ compilation script "compileatmega") - EXPERIMENTAL VERSION - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
+"main3.c" (+ compilation script "compileatmega3") - EXPERIMENTAL VERSION - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
 To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.

 This version (v3) provides SMS control :

-Command "ACTIVATE" stores the phone number of sender as allowed to MT call the device and get the current GPS/GSM position.
+- Command "ACTIVATE" stores the phone number of sender as allowed to MT call the device and get the current GPS/GSM position.
 Other calls will be ignored (security feature).
 Simply send a text message ACTIVATE to your simcard in GPS tracker to enable voice call answering with GPS position of the tracker.

-Command "MULTI"  gives CONTINOUS MODE of positioning and sends 5 times GPS location in 4-5 minutes interval.
+- Command "MULTI"  gives CONTINOUS MODE of positioning and sends 5 times GPS location in 4-5 minutes interval.
 Simply send a text message MULTI to your simcard in GPS tracker to receive five GPS positions in 20 minutes sequence.

-Command "SINGLE"  gives single GPS/GSM  positioning response.
+- Command "SINGLE"  gives single GPS/GSM  positioning response.
 Simply send a text message SINGLE to your simcard in GPS tracker to receive single/current GPS position.
 Command are responded with "COMMAND ACCEPTED" or "WRONG COMMAND" confirmations...

+Other commands like "ALARM" will be implemented soon...

-------- for other boards ( that do not have RING or DTR pin exposed ------
+------- for other boards ( that do not have neither RING nor DTR pin exposed ) ------

 "main2.c"  (+ compilation script "compileatmega2")
     - source file for SIM808 boards WIHOUT DTR/SLEEP PIN exposed.
 To use this file you DO NOT connect ATMEGA PC5 pin to DTR SIM808.